yitsushi/totp-cli/README.md

 totp-cli import list.yaml
 ```

-### Zsh Completion
+### Shell Completion

+* Bash: `autocomplete/bash_autocomplete`
+* Zsh: `autocomplete/zsh_autocomplete`

-A function to provide tab-completion for zsh is in the file `_totp-cli`.
+A function to provide tab-completion for zsh is in the file
-When installing or packaging totp-cli this should preferably be
+`autocomplete/zsh_autocomplete`.
+When installing or packaging totp-cli this
-installed in `$prefix/share/zsh/site-functions`.
-Otherwise, it can be
+should preferably be installed in `$prefix/share/zsh/site-functions`.
+Otherwise,
-installed by copying to a directory where zsh searches for completion
+it can be installed by copying to a directory where zsh searches for completion
 functions (the `$fpath` array).
 If you, for example, put all completion
-functions into the folder `~/.zsh/completions` you must add the
+functions into the folder `~/.zsh/completions` you must add the following to
-following to your zsh main config file (`.zshrc`):
+your zsh main config file (`.zshrc`):

 ```shell
 fpath=( ~/.zsh/completions $fpath )